Wagner, No. 19 Michigan return with 80-69 win over Nebraska

 LINCOLN, Neb.
+(AP) — Michigan hadn’t played a game in 12 days and hadn’t left Ann Arbor all season.
+The layoff didn’t deter the No. 19 Wolverines.

-(AP) — Franz Wagner had 20 points and No. 19 Michigan scored 10 straight points early in the second half to pull away from Nebraska in an 80-69 victory Friday.
+Franz Wagner had 20 points and Michigan scored 10 straight points early in the second half to pull away from Nebraska in an 80-69 victory Friday.

+“I’m impressed with how the guys handled themselves during the stretch (with no games),” Michigan coach Juwan Howard said.
+“It’s not easy … to come out and play after the long layoff, I wasn’t worried about the first half.
+Nebraska’s a good team.
+The second half, we did a better job defensively.”

 Nebraska put together an 11-2 run, highlighted by a steal and breakaway dunk by Trey McGowens, and cut the Michigan lead to 64-60 on McGowens’ free throws with 6:20 left.